briancs9/ecg_vision/README.md

 **Input**: `(batch, height, width)` where height=5000 (time steps), width=8 (leads)
 **Output**: Binary classification logits (atrial fibrillation probability)

-## Data Preprocessing

-The preprocessing pipeline transforms raw ECG data into a standardized format suitable for the transformer model.
-When an ECG CSV file is loaded, the system first extracts the first eight columns, which represent the different ECG leads.
-Each column contains time-series data representing the electrical activity captured by that particular lead.

-The data is then resized to a fixed length of 5000 time points using linear interpolation applied independently to each column.
-This ensures that ECG recordings of varying durations are standardized to the same temporal resolution, which is essential for the transformer architecture.
-The interpolation preserves the signal characteristics while adjusting the temporal sampling rate.

-Finally, each column undergoes min-max normalization, where the minimum and maximum values within that column are identified, and all values are scaled to the range [0, 1].
-This normalization is performed column-wise rather than globally, ensuring that each ECG lead maintains its relative signal amplitude characteristics.
-This preprocessing sequence is applied consistently during inference to match the data format used during model training, ensuring that predictions are made on data that has been transformed in the same manner as the training data.

 ## Output Files

 ### Inference Outputs